NabeelElberry/RymnRemade/README.md

 <strong><ins>Please note: <em>npm install</em> may take some time to run and might look like it's frozen, this is completely normal, please allow it to finish.</ins></strong>

 <h1>Normal Usage</h1>
-After the installation we can use the program normally to do this run the <em>run_program</em> file in the <em>frontend</em> folder to use rymn as you please!
+After the installation we can use the program normally to do this run the <em>run_program</em> file in the <em>frontend</em> folder to use as you please!

-When you open the <em>run_program</em> file in the front end folder, it will open two command prompts each running a server (so don't worry if windows pop up :D ).
+When you open the <em>run_program</em> file in the front end folder, it will open two command prompts each running a server (so don't worry if windows pop up).
 One of them will have localhost:(some number).
-If you control click that (localhost:(some number)) it will open the program!
+If you hold control and click that (localhost:(some number)) it will open the program!

-<h1>About Rymn</h1>
+<h1>About </h1>
 Rymn uses specific review timings for terms to make them stick.
 These timing are research based and go in the order of <br>
 <hr>
 Level 1: 4 hours<br>